Construction of perfect tensors using biunimodular vectors: Biunimodular vectors that lead to perfect tensors

-Note that all sixth roots of unity appear in $\Lambda_1$, while only five and three roots appear in $\Lambda_2$ and $\Lambda_3$, respectively.
-Substituting the above biunimodular vectors in Eq.~(\ref{eq:U_Diag_Max_Ent}), results in perfect tensors or, equivalently 2-unitary matrices, which we denote as $\mathcal{U}(\Lambda)$ to emphasize the dependence on $\Lambda$.
-As perfect tensors are equivalent to four-party absolutely maximally entangled (AME) states, $\mathcal{U}(\Lambda)$ is equivalent to an absolutely maximally entangled state of four qudits each having local dimension six.
-In computational basis, the four party AME state corresponding to $\mathcal{U}(\Lambda)$ is given by,
+We denote a 2-unitary matrix obtained from a biunimodular vector $\Lambda$ as $\mathcal{U}(\Lambda)$.
+As perfect tensors are equivalent to four-party absolutely maximally entangled (AME) states, $\mathcal{U}(\Lambda)$ is equivalent to an absolutely maximally entangled state of four qudits each having local dimension $d=6$.
+In computational basis, the four-party AME state corresponding to $\mathcal{U}(\Lambda)$ is given by,